arriolac/console-personal-site/README.md

 console-personal-site
 =====================

-My personal website inspired by the Unix command line interface.
+My personal website inspired by the Unix command line.

 ### Commands:
 * `help` => Shows a list of all the possible commands